OTCM-Protocol/public/README.md

 ## Layer 2: Security Enforcement — 42 Transfer Hook Controls

 The most critical innovation.
-The only layer that **cannot be disabled, upgraded, or worked around** by any participant — including OTCM Protocol itself.
+The only layer that **cannot be disabled, upgraded, or worked around** by any participant — including Groovy Company, Inc. itself.
 Every ST22 token transfer must pass all 42 controls.
 No admin override.
 No whitelist bypass.

 ### Transaction Flow